UC Riverside women’s basketball coach suspended for 20 days

 The newspaper says the investigation began earlier this year, after several UCR players brought concerns about their treatment by Margaritis to senior administrators.

 Margaritis has coached the Highlanders since 2004.
-Last year, UCR went 17-16, finishing third in the Big West.
+Last year, the team went 17-16, finishing third in the Big West.

 Information from: The Press-Enterprise, http://www.pe.com